Accessibility for Hanover: BFSG Remediation and WCAG 2.2 Audits

 Regional Expertise for Hanover Businesses

 Our office in Söhlde near Hildesheim is approximately 30 minutes by car from Hanover.
 This proximity enables personal on-site meetings for kickoffs, audit presentations and training, complemented by the efficiency of remote collaboration for audits and technical remediation.
 For Hanover businesses seeking an accessibility partner with personal availability and regional connection, we offer the combination of deep expertise and short distances.
 Across 50+ accessibility projects, we have gained experience with the industries and technologies represented in the Hanover economic region.
+Whether an insurer in the city, a retailer downtown or a service provider in Laatzen, Garbsen or Langenhagen — we know the region's digital landscape and translate the abstract WCAG criteria into concrete, actionable steps that your team can understand and maintain.

 Accessibility and Economic Value